embedded-software-laboratory/p-dmpc/readme.md

 eval_paper()
 ```
 This will take a while.
 The results are then found in the folder "results".

+### Requirements
+- MATLAB 2022a
+- MATLAB Toolboxes

 ### Acknowledgements
 This research is supported by the Deutsche Forschungsgemeinschaft (German Research Foundation) within the Priority Program SPP 1835 "Cooperative Interacting Automobiles" (grant number: KO 1430/17-1).